-Always operate a generator in accordance with manufacturer’s guidelines and instructions.
+- Always operate a generator in accordance with the manufacturer’s guidelines and instructions

-To avoid CO poisoning, never use a generator indoors or in attached garages.
-Only operate the generator outdoors in a well-ventilated, dry area away from air intakes to the home.
+- Only operate the generator outdoors in a well-ventilated, dry area away from air intakes to the home

-If you desire to obtain a transfer switch for residential use, the cooperative has approved a meter socket based transfer switch by GENERLINK model number MA23-N or S. Member would purchase the transfer switch through GENERLINK (1-800-886-3837) and contact the cooperative to schedule installation at no charge.
+If you desire to obtain a transfer switch for residential use, the cooperative has approved a meter socket based transfer switch by GenerLink: model number MA23-N or S. Visit the GenerLink website.
+Purchase the transfer switch through GenerLink by calling (800) 886-3837 and the cooperative will install it, for free.